Crossroads Mall (Nebraska): Renovations

 In 1998, the mall underwent a smaller, mostly cosmetic remodel in which the color scheme and furnishings were updated to more neutral colors.
-New directional signage was added in the mall and the parking garage, and a large lighted "FOOD COURT" sign was added over the escalator leading up to the food court.
-Spaces of two former food court tenants were combined and remodeled to provide additional seating, small children's rides, and a family restroom.
+New directional signage was added in the mall and the parking garage, and a large lighted food court sign was added over the escalator leading up to the food court.
 The main south entrance was also updated with a new "compass" logo, new logotype, and faux windows above the existing windows.